 Here are a few examples of how I’ve used off-camera flash for outdoor portraits and a lighting diagram of where I placed the flash for each.

-In these two images first notice the difference between the one without flash and the one with flash.
-The light is once again behind them.
-It is putting some light on their faces but not at an angle that is flattering, they are too dark.
-So I added the flash off to camera left (I seem to have a thing for left, but then again I am a lefty) using a 3-way umbrella bounced into the white/black combination.
+In these two images first, notice the difference between the one without flash and the one with flash.
+The light is once again coming from behind them.
+It is putting some light on their faces but not at an angle that is flattering, their eyes are too dark.
+So I added the flash off to camera left (to match the direction the daylight is coming so it blends more naturally and doesn’t look “flashed”) using a 3-way umbrella bounced into the white/black combination.

 One more factor to consider is how much flash to add to the scene.
 So we’re back to quantity again.
 How much flash you want to add is relative to the effect you want it to have on the final image.

-In the image below I have enough power on the flash to balance nicely with the natural light and still keep my shutter speed to the standard 1/250th that my Canon syncs at.
+In the image below, I had enough power on the flash to balance nicely with the natural light and still keep my shutter speed to the standard 1/250th that my Canon syncs at.
 Notice how it doesn’t really look “flashed” and the light coming from the left is intentional because it creates what’s called “wrap around lighting”.
-The sun is coming from the left also so it feels more natural to keep the flash on the same side.
-If I put the flash to camera right it will make the shadows go the opposite way and it won’t feel right to our brains.
+The sun is also coming from the left, so it feels more natural to keep the flash on the same side.
+If I put the flash to camera right it will make the shadows go the opposite way and it won’t feel right in our brains.
 We may not know what’s wrong, it will just feel off.

 FLASH TRIGGERS – HOW TO FIRE THEM OFF CAMERA

-- Go the brand route and either get the brand matching your camera or PocketWizard remotes (which off TTL).
-You Nikon folks are lucky your flashes are simpler to fire and you likely won’t need anything to fire your flash.
-These are NOT cheap, expect to spend about $200 per device so if you need a sender and two receivers you’ll be spending over $600.
+- Go the brand route and either get the brand matching your camera or PocketWizard remotes (which offer TTL).
+You Nikon folks are lucky your flashes are simpler to fire and you likely won’t need anything to fire your flash off-camera.
+These are NOT cheap, expect to spend about $200 per device, so if you need a sender and two receivers you’ll be spending over $600.